KrishnagaadhaMH/50-Days-Of-Coding/README.md

 Day 7 - JavaScript function to check if a given number is a perfect number.

 Day 8 - JavaScript program to find the largest and smallest elements in an array.

+Day 9 - JavaScript function to find the GCD (Greatest Common Divisor) of two numbers.